Villanova University: Student Government Association

 Founded in 1925, the Student Government Association (SGA) operates through its three branches (the Executive Branch, the Senate, and the Judicial Council).
-The Executive Branch is led by the President of the Student Body and Executive Vice President, and consists of the Chief of Staff and Directors of Athletics; Diversity, Equity, and Inclusion; Finance; Programming; and Public Relations.
+The Executive Branch is led by the President of the Student Body and Executive Vice President, and consists of the Chief of Staff and Directors of Athletics; Finance; Programming; and Public Relations.
 The Senate is led by the Speaker of the Senate and consists of thirty-four Senators total, twenty-two elected representatives from the classes and schools and twelve appointed representatives from University offices and student organizations.
 The Judicial Council is led by the Chief Justice and consists of four Associate Justices and a Judicial Clerk.

-Greek life
+Fraternities and sororities

 Roughly 30% of Villanova students identify with one of eleven fraternities, twelve sororities, and one service fraternity.
 There are no fraternity or sorority houses on-campus.
 The first Greek organization at the school was established in 1902 as a social organization and circle of individuals interested in classical studies.
-The oldest Greek organization still on campus is the Sigma Nu Fraternity, whose Kappa Zeta chapter grew out of the former local Zeta Rho fraternity, founded in 1969.
-Zeta Rho gave way to the Kappa Zeta Chapter of Sigma Nu Fraternity in 1983.